Optimal quantization for the Cantor distribution generated by infinite similutudes: Introduction

 i.e., the limit does not depend on the last letter $\go_n$.
-Therefore the infinite coding mappings agree with those of the Cantor set and thus, we get $J=C$.
+Therefore, the infinite coding mappings agree with those of the Cantor set and thus, we get $J=C$.
 Again, for any $j\in \D N$,

 Thus, we see that $P=\mu$.
-Graf and Luschgy determined the optimal sets of $n$-means and the $n$th quantization errors, for all $n\in \D N$, for the Cantor distribution $\mu$ when it is generated by the two similarity mappings $f_1$ and $f_2$ (see \cite{GL3}).
+Hence, we can say that for any $n\in \D N$, the optimal sets of $n$-means for $P$ are same as the optimal sets of $n$-means for $\mu$.
 In this paper, using the infinite system of similarity mappings $\set{S_j : j\in \D N$} associated with the probability vector $(\frac 12, \frac 1{2^2}, \cdots)$, for all $n\in \D N$, we determine the optimal sets of $n$-means and the $n$th quantization errors for the infinite self-similar measure $P$.
-Due to infinite number of mappings the technique used in this paper is completely different then the technique used by Graf-Luschgy in \cite{GL3}.
-The technique of this paper can be used to determine the optimal sets of $n$-means and the $n$th quantization errors for Borel probability measures generated by more general infinite systems of similitudes associated with probability vectors.
+Due to infinite number of mappings the technique used in this paper is completely different from the technique used by Graf-Luschgy in \cite{GL3}.
+For $j\in \D N$, let $r_j\in (0, \frac 12)$.
+Let $\set{S_j}_{j=1}^\infty$ be a collection of contractive similarity mappings on $\D R$ such that for $x\in \D R$,

+Let $(p_1, p_2, \cdots)$ be a probability vector with $p_j>0$ for all $j\in \D N$.
+Then, for the infinite self-similar measure $P$ given by $P=\sum_{j=1}^\infty p_j P\circ S_j^{-1}$ the optimal sets of $n$-means and the $n$th quantization errors are not known yet for all infinite probability vectors $(p_1, p_2, \cdots)$ and all $0<r_j<\frac 12$.
+The technique developed in this paper can be used to investigate the optimal sets of $n$-means and the $n$th quantization errors for such a more general infinite self-similar measure $P$.